 Not much can beat the taste sensation that is real whipped cream.
 Although most recipes tell you to use an electric mixer, Alex and I have found that using a regular whisk is easier—not to mention whipping cream by hand is oddly therapeutic.
-The ingredients needed to make homemade whipped cream are simple: heavy whipping cream, powdered sugar, and vanilla extract.
+The ingredients needed to make this whipped cream recipe are simple: heavy whipping cream, powdered sugar, and vanilla extract.
 That’s it!

 If you’re learning how to make whipped cream for the first time, don’t stress.
 It takes a little patience, but the final product is unlike anything you’ll get at the grocery store.
 Move over, Cool Whip!
 Alex and I have used this homemade whipped cream recipe for 10 years.
 So, it’s our tried and true whipped cream recipe for topping desserts.
 It’s perfect on top of strawberry shortcake, or top make a tall glass of berries and cream.

-How to make this homemade whipped cream recipe
+How to make this whipped cream recipe

 Contrary to what you might think, it’s actually easier to make homemade whipped cream if you don’t mix the cream in circles.
 Instead, you should whisk the cream back and forth, kind of like you’re cutting through the cream.
-When making whipped cream by hand, it’s also important that you chill the bowl and cream before starting.
+When making a whipped cream recipe by hand, it’s also important that you chill the bowl and cream before starting.
 The cream will whip up faster when it’s cold, which your forearms will thank you for later on.
 Above all, make sure you whip the cream only until it has firm peaks.
 If you keep on whipping, it can turn into butter!

 There are a few small notes I’d like to make about this homemade whipped cream recipe before you jump in.
 First and foremost, you shouldn’t add more vanilla extract than the recipe calls for.
 Cream has a subtle flavor that’s easily overpowered by vanilla extract.
 The goal here is to add just enough vanilla to complement the flavor of the cream without totally masking it.

 Second, you’re welcome to add more or less powdered sugar to suit your tastes.
 We like our whipped cream very lightly sweetened, especially if we’re enjoying it with sweet, in-season fruit.
-If you’d like a sweeter whipped cream, add half a tablespoon of powdered sugar in at a time.
+If you’d like a sweeter whipped cream recipe, add half a tablespoon of powdered sugar in at a time.
 You can always add more sweetener, but you likely won’t have any heavy whipping cream left to balance out the sugar if you add too much.

-How to store homemade whipped cream
+How to store this whipped cream recipe

-This homemade whipped cream is best made the day of serving.
+This homemade whipped cream recipe is best made the day of serving.
 However, it can be made up to one day in advance.
 Simply store it in an airtight container and refrigerate until you’re ready to enjoy.
 If the liquid separates from the cream, whip it again to incorporate the liquid (this will only take a minute or two).
 This whipped cream recipe is delicious on fresh fruit and strawberry shortcake, or eaten by the spoonful.

 Can you use a KitchenAid for whipped cream?